 Note: When considering whether to admit an undocumented immigrant into a specific program of study, community colleges shall take into account that federal law prohibits states from granting professional licenses to undocumented immigrants.

 Students who have previously attended another college should submit official transcripts from ALL institutions they have attended to receive transfer credit for courses applicable to their chosen major.
-The Director of Admissions/Registrar, in consultation with instructor(s) and/or the associate dean, will evaluate all transcripts on a course by course basis.
+The Registrar, in consultation with instructor(s) and/or the associate dean, will evaluate all transcripts on a course by course basis.
 Evaluation criteria include comparable content and credit hours, grade, accreditation, and the number of years since the credits were earned.

 The College will accept credit for those courses with curriculum validity with the credit hours adjusted to the Wilson Community College scale for students who transfer from other accredited post secondary institutions.